GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 ## Choose a report type

-The Attribution Reporting API allows you to generate two types of reports: event-level and summary reports.
+Using the Attribution Reporting API, you can generate two types of reports: event-level and summary reports.
 Event-level reports require less setup than aggregatable/summary reports, so they may be a good place to start.
 Summary reports require integration with the [Aggregation Service](/docs/privacy-sandbox/aggregation-service/); event-level reports don't.

 You can set up reporting for both event-level and summary reports.
 They are complementary.